2002–2003 Iraqi pre-war diplomatic proposals

-After the 2003 invasion of Iraq, evidence began to emerge of failed attempts by the Iraqi government to bring the conflict to a peaceful resolution.
+Before the 2003 invasion of Iraq, the Iraqi government made several secret diplomatic attempts to avert the war.

 Saddam Hussein's attempts

 In December 2002, a representative of the head of Iraqi Intelligence, Gen. Tahir Jalil Habbush al-Tikriti, contacted former CIA counterterrorism head Vincent Cannistraro, stating that Saddam "knew there was a campaign to link him to September 11 and prove he had weapons of mass destruction."
 Cannistraro further added that "the Iraqis were prepared to satisfy these concerns.
 I reported the conversation to senior levels of the state department and I was told to stand aside and they would handle it."
 Cannistraro stated that the offers made were all "killed" by the Bush administration because they allowed Saddam Hussein to remain in power – an outcome viewed as unacceptable.

 Shortly after, Egyptian president Hosni Mubarak's national security advisor, Osama El-Baz, sent a message to the U.S. State Department that the Iraqis wanted to discuss the accusations that Saddam had weapons of mass destruction and ties with al-Qaeda.
 Iraq also attempted to reach the US through the Syrian, French, German, and Russian intelligence services.
 Nothing came of the attempts.